Achievable logoAchievable logo

 Risks

-While fixed income investments are generally considered safe (at least safer than common stock), there are risks that investors should be aware of when considering a preferred stock investment.
+While fixed income investments are generally considered safe (at least safer than common stock), there are still risks to understand before investing in preferred stock.

 Skipped dividends